magnoeasy/easybuilder/english.md

 This is a component used to enter decimal numbers for an application.

 Select the "Decimal" component, then drag and drop it where it says "Drop new field here!
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the field you just dropped).
+When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't, just click on the field you just dropped).

 ![image](./BuilderImages/decimal.gif)